-11. The coefficient of variation

-In all RISQ deliverables, the R-indicators are interpreted in terms of the impact of nonresponse on survey estimation by considering the standardized bias of the design-weighted response mean $\hat{y}r$ of a survey variable y with $\overline{\rho}$ the average response propensity and $\aleph$ the vector of auxiliary variables explaining response behaviour.
-The vector $\aleph$ is unknown and, as a consequence, we do not know $\rho{\aleph}$ .
+11. The coefficient of variation and partial coefficients of variation with $\overline{\rho}$ the average response propensity and \aleph the vector of auxiliary variables explaining response behaviour.
+The vector \aleph is unknown and, as a consequence, we do not know ρ{\aleph} .
 Since we are interested in the general representativeness of a survey, i.e. not the representativeness with respect to single survey items, we use as an approximation for (13)